PV255/Unity-Project-Template/Assets/Scripts/README.md

 # Scripts folder

-* Folder inteded for all scrips of project
+* Folder inteded for all scrips of project.